Who are we?

 We aim to make sure that the personal information we collect, use or disclose is accurate, complete and up-to-date and take reasonable steps to make sure this is the case.
 In this way we can ensure that we provide you with a better service.

 If you believe your personal information is not accurate, not complete or not up to date, please contact us (see Contacting Us below).
+We will generally rely on you to ensure the information we hold about you is accurate or complete.

 Protecting your personal information